sasanarakkha/study-tools/Anki_Decks/Pātimokkha_Word_By_Word/Pātimokkha_Word_by_Word.md

 - Install [Anki](https://apps.ankiweb.net/)

-- Double click on the downloaded file Pātimokkha Word by Word.apkg and it will appear in your Anki.
+- Double-click on the downloaded file Pātimokkha Word by Word.apkg, and it will appear in your Anki.

-- For updating existing pack with keeping statistic do the same, while your Anki is open, just double click on the downloaded file Pātimokkha Word by Word.apkg and it will update.
+- For updating existing pack with keeping statistic do the same, while your Anki is open, just double-click on the downloaded file Pātimokkha Word by Word.apkg, and it will update.

+- If English is not your first language, it is always recommended to translate words on your native language.
+For this, we have empty field "native".
+You can feel it.
+And even with next update, this field still will keep all your info.